-Transfer of MnTC and Other Courses
+Transfer of Minnesota Transfer Curriculum (MnTC) and Other Courses

-Anoka Technical College will accept all Minnesota Transfer Curriculum (MnTC) courses and goal areas as defined by the sending institution.
-However, there is no guarantee that courses from private and non-Minnesota colleges will satisfy MnTC goals; such courses are evaluated on an individual basis.
+Anoka Technical College will accept all MnTC courses and goal areas as defined by the sending institution.
+However, there is no guarantee that courses from private and non-Minnesota State institutions will satisfy MnTC courses or goals; such courses are evaluated on an individual basis.

 Anoka Technical College will accept courses from other institutions with grades of "D" or higher.
-While the college will accept grades of "D", individual departments (due to varying departmental policies regarding acceptable grades for graduation) may not accept them.
+While the college will accept grades of "D," individual departments (due to varying departmental policies regarding acceptable grades for graduation) may not accept them.